WanyanW/gitnotes/python/Week2.md

 ```
 3. elif
 ```
-if *condition*:
+if *condition 1*:
 	do something
-else:
-	if *sub-condition*:
+elif: *condition 2*:
 	do other thing 1
 else:
 	do other thing 2